egmaziero/PLN-IA/README.md

 ## System environment requirements:
-1. Python 3.5 or superior.
+1. Python (>= 3.7.0)
 2. virtualenv (15.1.0)
 3. virtualenvwrapper (4.8.2)
 4. pip (9.0.1)

+Other versions were not tested, but they may work.

 ## Initial setup
 After cloning this repository: